gabRpt/matsim-output-postgreSQL-converter/docs/queries.md

-            eg: an activity starting at 18:30:00 and ending at 19:00:00 is considered an activity starting at 18:30:00 and ending at 19:15:00 is NOT considered an activity starting at 17:00:00 and ending at 19:00:00 is NOT considered if false, if an activity starts before the time interval or ends after the time interval, it is considered
+            eg: an activity starting at 18:30:00 and ending at 19:00:00 is considered an activity starting at 18:30:00 and ending at 19:15:00 is NOT considered an activity starting at 17:00:00 and ending at 19:00:00 is NOT considered an activity starting starting or ending at null is NOT considered

+        if false, if an activity starts before the time interval or ends after the time interval, it is considered
             eg: an activity starting at 18:00:00 and ending at xx:xx:xx is considered an activity starting at 18:00:00 and ending at null is considered